Distributed file system for cloud: Load rebalancing

 In a cloud computing environment, failure is the norm, and chunkservers may be upgraded, replaced, and added to the system.
 Files can also be dynamically created, deleted, and appended.
 That leads to load imbalance in a distributed file system, meaning that the file chunks are not distributed equitably between the servers.

 Distributed file systems in clouds such as GFS and HDFS rely on central or master servers or nodes (Master for GFS and NameNode for HDFS) to manage the metadata and the load balancing.
 The master rebalances replicas periodically: data must be moved from one DataNode/chunkserver to another if free space on the first server falls below a certain threshold.
 However, this centralized approach can become a bottleneck for those master servers, if they become unable to manage a large number of file accesses, as it increases their already heavy loads.
 The load rebalance problem is NP-hard.

-In order to get large number of chunkservers to work in collaboration, and to solve the problem of load balancing in distributed file systems, several approaches have been proposed, such as reallocating file chunks so that the chunks can be distributed as uniformly as possible while reducing the movement cost as much as possible.
+In order to get a large number of chunkservers to work in collaboration, and to solve the problem of load balancing in distributed file systems, several approaches have been proposed, such as reallocating file chunks so that the chunks can be distributed as uniformly as possible while reducing the movement cost as much as possible.

 Google file system

 Description

 Google, one of the biggest internet companies, has created its own distributed file system, named Google File System (GFS), to meet the rapidly growing demands of Google's data processing needs, and it is used for all cloud services.
 GFS is a scalable distributed file system for data-intensive applications.
 It provides fault-tolerant, high-performance data storage a large number of clients accessing it simultaneously.

 GFS uses MapReduce, which allows users to create programs and run them on multiple machines without thinking about parallelization and load-balancing issues.
 GFS architecture is based on having a single master server for multiple chunkservers and multiple clients.

 The master server running in dedicated node is responsible for coordinating storage resources and managing files's metadata (the equivalent of, for example, inodes in classical file systems).

-Each file is split to multiple chunks of 64 megabytes.
+Each file is split into multiple chunks of 64 megabytes.
 Each chunk is stored in a chunk server.
 A chunk is identified by a chunk handle, which is a globally unique 64-bit number that is assigned by the master when the chunk is first created.

 The master maintains all of the files's metadata, including file names, directories, and the mapping of files to the list of chunks that contain each file's data.
 The metadata is kept in the master server's main memory, along with the mapping of files to chunks.
 Updates to this data are logged to an operation log on disk.
 This operation log is replicated onto remote machines.
-When the log become too large, a checkpoint is made and the main-memory data is stored in a B-tree structure to facilitate mapping back into main memory.
+When the log becomes too large, a checkpoint is made and the main-memory data is stored in a B-tree structure to facilitate mapping back into the main memory.